sdu-e-maip-2019/test-hw-01/readme.md

 To solve this exercise, do the following.

+* Clone the repository using a git client (I recommend to use git kraken https://www.gitkraken.com)

 * Get access to the files
   * Use git bash (on windows)
   * Open matlab